Cypher-Zer0x/cypher-snap/README.md

 Run `yarn lint` to run the linter, or run `yarn lint:fix` to run the linter and fix any automatically fixable issues.

-### Using NPM packages with scripts

-Scripts are disabled by default for security reasons.
-If you need to use NPM packages with scripts, you can run `yarn allow-scripts auto`, and enable the script in the `lavamoat.allowScripts` section of `package.json`.

-See the documentation for [@lavamoat/allow-scripts](https://github.com/LavaMoat/LavaMoat/tree/main/packages/allow-scripts) for more information.